-GRADE 10 PREREQUISITE: ALGEBRA I PART 1 & TEACHER RECOMMENDATION
+PREREQUISITE: ALGEBRA I PART 1 & TEACHER RECOMMENDATION

 Algebra I, Part II is a full year course developed as an extension of the concepts and skills learned in Algebra I, Part I and serves to further deepen understanding of foundational concepts and skills for students needing more support in learning mathematics.
 The Algebra I curriculum aligns with Ohio learning standards and will focus on a student's ability to solve equations, use functions, develop models, and establish relationships between quantities.
-Students will be required to take the Ohio Algebra I end-of-course state test for graduation in this course.
+Students will be required to take the Ohio Algebra I end-of-course State test and earn a proficient score to graduate.